pearu/sympycore/doc/demo0_1.rst

 Getting started
 ===============

-This document gives a short overview of sympycore basic features.
+This document gives a short overview of SympyCore basic features.
 For more information see the `SympyCore User's Guide`__.

 __ http://sympycore.googlecode.com/svn/trunk/doc/html/userguide.html

-To use sympycore package from Python, one must import it:
+To use the ``sympycore`` package from Python, one must import it:

 >>> from sympycore import *